Dheeraj-Bhandari/monsterapiclient/README.md

 # monsterapi

-**monsterapi** is a JavaScript client library for interacting with the Monster API.
-It provides an easy way to access the API's features and integrate them into your applications.
+**monsterapi** is a JavaScript client library for adding Generative AI model capabilities in your application using Monster API.
+With this package you can send generative AI requests for Large language models hosted by MonsterAPI..

 ### Available Models